How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Step 3: Look at Page Queries, Impressions & their Positions

-Below image is not the perfect example.
-For the sake of illustration, you can understand how this trick might help you get supporting articles, new topics to spin off your already performing content.
+The below image is not the perfect example.
+For the sake of illustration, you can understand how this trick might help you get supporting articles and new topics to spin off your already-performing content.

-I got 2 small supporting articles published, linked them internally and the results were good.
-The clicks, impressions and position metrics have improved for the topic cluster “SPSS”.
+I published 2 small supporting articles and linked them internally, and the results were good.
+The clicks, impressions, and position metrics have improved for the topic cluster “SPSS.”

 adding new topics to content cluster improves traffic of the cluster

-You can do the same exact thing for finding new content topics using Bing webmaster, Yandex webmaster tools and other tools that can give you this kind of data.
+You can do the same exact thing to find new content topics using Bing Webmaster, Yandex Webmaster Tools, and other tools that can provide this kind of data.

 3. Get Blog Topics from Buyer’s Decision-Making Process

-This method requires some creativity, a good understanding of the business and its customers.
+This method requires creativity and a good understanding of the business and its customers.

-• The idea here is to visualize your customer’s decision making steps based on your target audience and think of topics that might be useful for them.
+• The idea here is to visualize your customers’ decision-making steps based on your target audience and suggest topics that might be useful for them.

 • You will be able to find blog topics that would help your users and help you gain traffic.

-• Buyer Journey’s content (content mapped to the buyer journey) is useful as this helps you direct your content marketing efforts and influence decision making of people who might actually be interested in the topic.
+• Buyer Journey’s content (content mapped to the buyer journey) helps you direct your content marketing efforts and influence decision-making for people who might be interested in the topic.

-• It would be useful for you since your product/service would gain visibility during the stages of a typical buyer journey and help you convert traffic to sales.
+• It would be helpful for you since your product/service would gain visibility during the stages of a typical buyer journey and help you convert traffic to sales.

-Buyer decision making process is different from a typical marketing funnel since it relies on the thought process of your customer rather than relying on activities to move your customer from one stager to other.
-I am talking about mix of both worlds here.
-Because you get into the mindset of your customer and plan your content(activity) to serve their needs in addition to helping them move to the next stage.
+The buyer decision-making process is different from a typical marketing funnel since it relies on the thought process of your customer rather than activities to move your customer from one stage to another.
+I am talking about a mix of both worlds here.
+You get into the mindset of your customer and plan your content(activity) to serve their needs in addition to helping them move to the next stage.

-We will be using John Dewey’s model of consumer behavior to find blog topics for your website.
+We will use John Dewey’s consumer behavior model to find blog topics for your website.

 • Problem Recognition